EnigmaCurry/d.rymcg.tech/README.md

    required, but the root domain will automatically forward to this.)
  * Setting `HTTP_PORT` is unnecessary and is now ignored.

+To start TT-RSS, go into the ttrss directory and run `docker-compose up -d`.

-## baikal
+## Baikal

 baikal is a CAL-DAV server.

-Copy .env-dist to .env and change:
+Copy `.env-dist` to `.env`, and edit variables accordingly.

  * `BAIKAL_TRAEFIK_HOST` to the external domain name forwarded from traefik, eg.
    `cal.example.com`

-To start baikal, go into the baikal directory and run `docker-compose up -d`
+To start baikal, go into the baikal directory and run `docker-compose up -d`.

 Immediately configure the application, by going to the external URL in your browser, it is unsecure by default until you set it up!

-## nextcloud
+## Nextcloud

-Copy .env-dist to .env, and edit variables accordingly.
+Copy `.env-dist` to `.env`, and edit variables accordingly.

  * `NEXTCLOUD_TRAEFIK_HOST` the external domain name to forward from traefik.
  * `MYSQL_PASSWORD` you must choose a secure password for the database.

-Start with `docker-compose up -d`
+To start Nextcloud, go into the nextcloud directory and run `docker-compose up -d`.

 Visit the configured domain name in your browser to finish the installation.
 Choose MySQL/MariaDB for the database, enter the details: